Bios-Marcel/cordless/README.md

 | <kbd>Alt</kbd> + <kbd>P</kbd> | Opens the direct messages container |
 | <kbd>Alt</kbd> + <kbd>.</kbd> | Toggles the internal console view |

-Further shortcuts / keybinds can be found in the manual on the internal console with the command `manual`.
+Further shortcuts / key-bindings can be found in the manual on the internal console with the command `manual`.

 If any of the default commands don't work for you, open the keyboard shortcut